The Xometry app works best with JavaScript enabled!

 There are several benefits of titanium anodizing, including:

-1. Reduced risk of galling by providing reduced friction and increased hardness, where the parts are abraded.
+1. Reduced risk of galling through lower friction and improved lubricity of the oxide surface.

 5. High cosmetic quality and a wide spectrum of colors.